Julia Morgan: Childhood

+Education

 Morgan graduated from Oakland High School in 1890.
 She was dedicated to her education and a professional career in architecture.
-She enrolled in the University of California, in nearby Berkeley, where she studied Engineering, as there was no architectural program.
+She enrolled in the University of California, Berkeley, where she studied engineering, as there was no architectural program.
 At the university, she was a member of the Kappa Alpha Theta sorority and was often the only woman in her math, science, and engineering courses.
 She attended Berkeley during a time of growth for women's involvement which took place between 1889 and 1891, when women were founding clubs and gaining access to new spaces and extracurriculars.
-Morgan helped to create a chapter of the YWCA during her time as an undergraduate student which made it possible for women to use the gymnasium.
+Morgan helped to create a chapter of the YWCA during her time as an undergraduate student, which made it possible for women to use the gymnasium.
 She graduated in 1894 as the first woman with a B.S. degree in civil engineering at Berkeley with honors.
 After her graduation, Morgan became a member of the Association of Collegiate Alumnae, now the American Association of University Women.

-One of the engineering lecturers of her senior year was Bernard Maybeck, an eccentrically dressed architect who designed buildings that Morgan admired for their respect for the surrounding topography and environment.
+One of the engineering lecturers of her senior year was Bernard Maybeck, an architect who designed buildings that Morgan admired for their respect for the surrounding topography and environment.
 Maybeck mentored Morgan, along with her classmates Arthur Brown, Jr., Edward H. Bennett and Lewis P. Hobart, in architecture at his Berkeley home.
 He encouraged Morgan to continue her studies at the prestigious École nationale supérieure des Beaux-Arts in Paris where he had distinguished himself.
-After graduating in 1894, Morgan gained a year of work experience building with Maybeck, then traveled to Paris in 1896 to prepare for the Beaux-Arts entrance exam.
-The school had never before allowed a woman to study architecture, but in 1897, it opened its entry process to women applicants, largely because of pressure from a union of French women artists, whom Morgan characterized as "bohemians."
+After graduating from Berkeley, Morgan gained a year of work experience building with Maybeck, then traveled to Paris in 1896 to prepare for the Beaux-Arts entrance exam.
+The school had never before allowed a woman to study architecture, but in 1897 it opened its entry process to female applicants, largely because of pressure from a union of French women artists, whom Morgan characterized as "bohemians."
 In her time at the Beaux-Arts, Morgan interacted with members of the Union des femmes peintres et sculpteurs, a group focused on advancing women in art.
 Morgan met with these women and was exposed to their feminist views; they discussed how to increase the influence of women in professional careers.